 /statusREST resource that is designed for load balancers to check the health cluster nodes periodically.
 If a cluster node goes down, most load balancers are able to detect the failure and direct traffic to the other nodes within seconds.

 - You have provisioned sufficient spare capacity (cluster nodes) in your cluster to be able to handle the requests from users even with one or more nodes down.
 Provisioning at least one extra cluster node above the number of nodes you require at peak load is highly recommended.

 If a cluster node does go down, users who are actively using it may notice the failure in a number of ways:

 Any open Git clone, fetch, or push connections being handled by the failing node may be broken, but if retried, will succeed.

 Any background work running on the failing node, such as pull request rescopes, comment drift calculations, and user directory synchronization, may take a bit longer to complete, as this work is taken over by another cluster node.

 - Unless measures are taken to preserve users' authentication credentials across the cluster, any users whose session was directed to the failing node will be logged out and will have to log in to Bitbucket again.
 Measures to preserve users' authentication credentials and avoid this extra login are described below.

 Any other data stored in the session (such as fields entered in one page of a multi-page form) on the failing node may be lost and have to be re-entered.
-Bitbucket and most Atlassian-supplied add-ons do not store any such state in the session, but third party add-ons that were not designed for Bitbucket Data Center may.
+Bitbucket and most Atlassian-supplied apps do not store any such state in the session, but third party apps that were not designed for Bitbucket Data Center may.